 The point here isn’t the chocolate, but rather the social aspect of the reward.
 The visible praise for positive behaviour is the real value.
-InfoSecurity magazine have a good article on this topic for further guidance, including why you should avoid financial rewards for positive behaviour.
+InfoSecurity magazine have a good article about rewarding security-conscious behaviour for further guidance, including why you should avoid financial rewards for positive behaviour.

 3. Creating a ‘human firewall’

 Through proper awareness and training, alongside a blame-free culture, your staff will become a ‘human firewall’ which is vastly more important, and more effective, than the physical firewalls we rely on.

 With the rise of increasingly sophisticated social engineering attacks and Business Email Compromise (BEC), staff need to be properly trained to have any chance of mitigating these threats.
 Given the fast pace of change, this requires regular and frequent effort.

 Related article: Business training needs analysis guide